indigo-astronomy/indigo/indigo_docs/IMAGING_AF_TUNING.md

 ## Autofocus Tuning Parameters

-- **Initial / U-Curve step** - This is a big step.
-With this step the focusing difference should be clearly visible.
+- **Initial / U-Curve step** - With this step the focusing difference should be clearly visible.
 The value is in focuser steps.
-A reasonable value to start with is 5 - 7 times the critical focus zone (CFZ) but it can be as large as 10 - 15 times the CFZ. **Initial / U-Curve step** is also used as a safety limit.
-The focusing will fail if the focus is not reached within *40 * Initial / U-Curve step* steps from the initial focuser position for **RMS contrast** estimator and *20 * Initial / U-Curve step* steps for **Peak/HFD** and **U-Curve** estimators.
-If this value is large, the defcusing may be too high and the HFD may not be measurable, which in turn, may fail the **Peak/HFD** and **U-Curve** focusing procedures.
+A reasonable value to start with is 3 - 5 times the critical focus zone (CFZ) for **U-Curve**, and 5 - 7 times the CFZ for **Peak/HFD**. **Initial / U-Curve step** is also used as a safety limit.
+The focusing will fail if the focus is not reached within *40 * Initial / U-Curve step* steps from the initial focuser position for **RMS contrast** estimator, *20 * Initial / U-Curve step* steps for **Peak/HFD** and *10 * Initial / U-Curve step * U-Curve fitting samples* steps for **U-Curve**.
+If this value is too large, the defcusing may become too high and the HFD may not be measurable, which in turn, may fail the **Peak/HFD** and **U-Curve** focusing procedures.

 - **Final Step** - The size of this step is critical for the focusing accuracy.
 It should be smaller than CFZ a good value would be around CFZ/2 in focuser steps.
 Much smaller values than CFZ/3 may lead to hunting and failure to settle.
 This parameter is used by **RMS contrast** and **Peak/HFD** estimators.

 - **U-Curve fitting samples** - This parameter specifies how many sample points will be used for the Polynomial fitting for estimating the best focus position by the **U-Curve** estimator.
-Usually more points manage better the bad seeing and lead to better focus estimation.
+Usually more points and smaller **Initial / U-Curve step** lead to better focusing.
+Also more points manage better the bad seeing and lead to better focus estimation.
 However the worst the seeing the larger **Initial / U-Curve step** should be, which limits the number of sample points with a measurable HFD.

 - **Backlash (total)** - this value is the backlash of the focuser.
 It assumes symmetrical IN and OUT backlash.
 Most of the system have symmetrical backlash.